• VILLA ZOLLO • at the foot of the Carpathians

 • 3 double rooms, 2 bathrooms, living room with kitchen and fireplace, two balconies.

-• Closed courtyard and gardens with parking lot, covered patio and barbeque.
+• Closed courtyard and fenced garden with parking lot, covered patio and barbeque.

 • Additional charge from the 7th person: € 5 - 8 per night (seasonal).